 Details on the university’s vaccination requirement, how to submit documentation, and how to request an exception

-- Daily Prodensity health checks will be required.
-More information
+- Daily Prodensity health checks are no longer required.

-- Guests will be allowed on campus; unvaccinated campus guests will be required to wear face-coverings while on the property.
+- Guests are allowed on campus; all campus guests regardless of vaccine status are required to wear face-coverings while on the property.

 Your feedback is important to us—we hope to hear from you and to answer any questions you may have via the feedback form on this website and via periodic town hall discussions.
 You can share comments and suggestions about the resumption of on-campus activities at anytime.